 Perinatal mental health and wellness project

-We provided funding to the Queensland Centre for Perinatal and Infant Mental Health to lead components of the Perinatal Mental Health and Wellness Project involving:
+We provided project funding to both the Queensland Centre for Perinatal and Infant Mental Health and Women’s Health Queensland Wide to lead this project.

 - clinical personnel (including midwives and perinatal mental health workers)